U.S. Earth Charter Launch

 From the Love of Money to the Love of Life

-Keynote Address by David C. Korten to the First Annual Earth Charter Community Summit
+Keynote Address by David C. Korten to the First Annual Earth Charter US Community Summit

 Tampa, Florida, September 29, 2001 with interactive video links to community summits in Austin; Chicago; Denton, TX; Honolulu; Indianapolis; Jackson, Mississippi; Oshkosh; Philadelphia; Portland, Maine; San Francisco; and Seattle